wieringen/tinycolorpicker/README.md

 grunt -version
 ```

-Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of tinycircleslider, type the following:
+Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of tinycolorpicker, type the following:

 ```bash
 grunt
 ```

-The built version of tinycircleslider will be put in the `dist/` subdirectory, along with the minified copy and associated map file.
+The built version of tinycolorpicker will be put in the `dist/` subdirectory, along with the minified copy and associated map file.

 Questions?